 Lead qualification is an important part of the sales process because it saves sales and marketing teams time, money, and energy from chasing leads that are unlikely to make a purchase or result in little to no ROI.

-As a best practice, it’s crucial to implement lead qualification into the early stages of your sales process to ensure they’re worth your efforts.
+It’s crucial to implement lead qualification into the early stages of your sales process to ensure they’re worth your efforts.
 Overall, lead qualification helps you and your sales teams determine if a prospect:

-- Meets your ideal customer criteria
+- Meets your ideal customer profile

 - Could benefit from your company’s product or service